Sridevi-Pemmasani/SQL-Project-NGO-Operations/README.md

 The project uses a relational database consisting of the following basic tables:

-- `Staff` - Represents the permanent employees of the NGO who play various roles in managing operations and implementing projects
+1. `Staff` - Represents the permanent employees of the NGO who play various roles in managing operations and implementing projects
-- `Staff Role` - Defines various roles that staff members can have within the NGO, such as NGO Head, Fundraising Manager, or Operations Manager.
+2. `Staff Role` - Defines various roles that staff members can have within the NGO, such as NGO Head, Fundraising Manager, or Operations Manager.
-- `Volunteers` - Represents individuals who contribute their time and skills to the NGO's projects and activities on a voluntary basis.
+3. `Volunteers` - Represents individuals who contribute their time and skills to the NGO's projects and activities on a voluntary basis.
-- `Projects`
+4. `Projects` - Represents the various initiatives undertaken by the NGO to achieve its mission.
-- `ProjectActivities`
+5. `ProjectActivities` - Represents specific activities that fall under a project.
+Each project can have multiple activities.
-- `Donars`
+6. `Donars` - Represents individuals or organizations providing financial contributions to the NGO.
-- `Beneficiaries`
+7. `Beneficiaries` - Represents the individuals or groups who benefit from the NGO’s projects.
-- `Expenses`
+8. `Expenses` - Tracks the financial expenditure associated with each project.

 ---